 He was a long-time member of the Landfield Avenue Synagogue and J.W.V.
 He is survived by Rita, three children, four grandchildren, two great-grandchildren and many admirers.

 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of David Lungen, please visit Tribute Store
+To plant a beautiful memorial tree in memory of David Lungen, please visit our Tree Store